skraynick/skraynick/README.md

 - 🔭 I’m currently working on.
-My python tool for shodan and other hacker tools.
-My little fun project..
+My python tool for shodan and a cryptoanalysis cli tool in go.
 - 🌱 I’m currently learning: More about cryptanalysis
 - 👯 I’m looking to collaborate on: python, c, java, or c++ securty related projects.
 - 🤔 I’m looking for help with: Nothing, but thanks